We'll help you find the right solution for your needs

 A defined benefit plan may be divided in one of two ways.

-- Cashing Out/Present Value Calculation.
+1. Cashing out/present value calculation.
 First, a recipient spouse may elect to receive money effectively cashing out his/her interest in the plan.
 To cash out, a present value of the plan proceeds must be determine.
 "Present Value" is the current value of a future benefit.
 In simple terms, a dollar that you receive today is more valuable than a dollar you receive next week since you may invest the dollar or deposit the dollar and accrue interest.
 Therefore, retirement benefits that are received at retirement age would have a lower value if paid in a lump sum currently.
 Often, a calculation of present value requires an actuary or accountant.

-- Division of Future Benefit.
+2. Division of future benefit.
 Rather than using a present-day cash value, a defined benefit plan may be divided by dividing the future stream of income.
 This is accomplished by drafting a Qualified Domestic Relations Order (QDRO).
 This is a court order which instructs a pension plan to pay an Alternate Payee (or former spouse) a portion of retirement benefits accrued by a Participant due to an equitable distribution agreement in a divorce.
 With this method, the court retains jurisdiction until the benefits are paid.